rheard/pynetauto/README.md

     For instance, the pattern availability properties have been shortened with nicknames.
 Normally you would have to use `IsWindowPatternAvailable` to see if the window pattern is available, but `IsWindow` (and `is_window`) work just as well.

+Inspect.exe (or UISpy) is a highly recommended resource while developing with this library.

 ### Entry Point